-Sirar's PKI is an umbrella term referring to Sirar as an organization that runs PKI services under the Saudi National Root CA. Sirar's PKI implements a two-tier PKI Architecture consisting of an offline Intermediary CA (STCS Intermediary CA), and two Issuing CA's under it, these being the STCS Qualified CA (QUCA) and STCS Identity CA (IDCA).
-These Issuing CAs will issue subscriber certificates, OCSP responder, timestamping certificates and other certificates required by the internal PKI components.
-The Issuing CAs will issue certificates to Subscribers in accordance with each respective CP and CPS, their RA Agreement, Subscriber Agreement, Relying Party Agreement, and the Saudi National PKI Policy.
+The Sirar's PKI is an umbrella term referring to the Sirar as an organization that runs PKI services under the Saudi National Root CA. The Sirar's PKI implements a Two-tier PKI Architecture consisting of an offline intermediary CA (STCS intermediary CA), and two Issuing CA's under it, these being the STCS Identity CA (IDCA) and the QUCA.
+These Issuing CAs issue subscriber certificates, OCSP responder, timestamping certificates and other certificates required by the internal PKI components.
+The Issuing CAs issue certificates to Subscribers in accordance with each respective CP and the CPS, their RA Agreement, Subscriber Agreement, Relying Party Agreement, and the Saudi National PKI Policy.